 Heart diseases affect approximately 15% of the population in India, Coronary heart disease (CAD) being one of them.
 CAD is a condition that causes blockages in the arteries due to accumulation of fat and calcium.
 This reduces blood supply to the heart, causing chest pain (angina), breathelessness and palpitations.
 In its severest form, it can lead to a sudden heart attack or a decrease in heart function (heart failure).
-One of the treatment modalities for CAD is Coronary Artery Bypass Surgery (the other being stenting).
+One of the treatment modalities for Coronary Heart Disease - CAD is Coronary Artery Bypass Surgery (the other being stenting).
 Bypass surgery is usually recommended for people with blockages in all three arteries or a blockage in the main artery to the heart (left main artery) or two blockages in one or two arteries.

 When is bypass surgery preferred to stenting?